 Margaret's Twitter page has 2 million followers.
-And this is not surprising because her entire feed consists of fascinating and engaging posts on different topics.
+This is not surprising because her entire feed consists of fascinating and engaging posts on different topics.

-But most importantly, they are filled with usefulness, energy, and inspiration.
-Indeed, a page to be followed.
+But most importantly, they are filled with energy and inspiration.
+Indeed, a page to follow.

 12. Maureen Johnson

-This is an American author of youth literature whose works have become bestsellers.
-Her novels attract with their uniqueness, gripping plot, and intertwined stories.
-If you have read her books, you will surely agree that her books are truly outstanding.
+Maureen Johnson is a bestselling American author of youth literature.
+Her novels attract with their uniqueness, gripping plots, and intertwined stories.
+If you have read her books, you will surely agree that her books are outstanding.

-Maureen Johnson is a prime example of how often and actively you can tweet.
+Maureen Johnson is a prime example of how often and actively you should tweet.
 She writes about literally everything: how her day went and what she wants to know from her followers.
-She also shares entertaining content and tweets thrilling information.
+She also shares entertaining content and thrilling information.